Text, audio, image, or video becomes training data for machine learning through data annotation, with the help of people and technology.

 From computer vision systems used by self-driving vehicles and machines that pick and sort produce, to healthcare applications that auto-identify medical conditions, there are many use cases that require high volumes of annotated images.
 Image annotation increases precision and accuracy by effectively training these systems.

 Real World Use Case: Adobe Stock Leverages Massive Asset Profile to Make Customers Happy

 Appen provided highly accurate training data to create a model that could surface these subtle attributes in both their library of over a hundred million images, as well as the hundreds of thousands of new images that are uploaded every day.
 That training data powers models that help Adobe serve their most valuable images to their massive customer base.
-Instead of scrolling through pages of similar images, users can find the most useful ones quickly, freeing them up to start creating powerful marketing materials.(Read the full case study here)
+Instead of scrolling through pages of similar images, users can find the most useful ones quickly, freeing them up to start creating powerful marketing materials.
+By utilizing human-in-the-loop machine learning practices, Abode has benefitted from a more effective, powerful and useful model that their customers can rely on.(Read the full case study here)